Firlej/vectorbt-examples/README.md

 # vectorbt-examples

 Example usage for [vectorbt](https://github.com/polakowo/vectorbt) library for backtesting.
-Notebooks saved in this repository are to log my learning process and to have some helpful code snippets saved.
+Notebooks saved in this repository are to log my learning process.

+This is not clean code, but rather a collection of code snippets that I found helpful.

 [vectorbt documentation](https://vectorbt.dev/)

 ## Init

-Create and activate conda env (`vectorbt` doesn't support pyton 3.11 yet)
+Create and activate conda env (`vectorbt` doesn't support pyton 3.11 at this point in time)
 ```bash
 conda create --name vectorbt python=3.10
 conda activate vectorbt